top of page

 Switzerland is well known for its financial stability, high quality of life, and attractive tax policies for wealthy individuals.
 The lump-sum taxation route enables eligible applicants to secure a B Residence Permit, which can lead to a C Permit (permanent residence) after five or ten years, depending on nationality and integration levels.

-Unlike other investment-based residence schemes, this programme does not require individuals to establish a business in Switzerland.
+Unlike other investment-based residence schemes, the lump-sum tax programme - widely referred to as Switzerland's Golden Visa - does not require individuals to establish a business in Switzerland.
 Instead, the tax is calculated based on personal living expenses rather than global wealth or income, making it a predictable and appealing option for those seeking residency without professional obligations.

 It is essential to select a canton that offers lump-sum taxation, as not all regions provide this option.
 Zurich and Basel, for example, do not participate in the scheme, whereas cantons such as Vaud, Geneva, Valais, Ticino, and Zug actively welcome lump-sum taxpayers.